 I took every last piece of it (the diagnosis/mis-diagnosis) to study (I went back to school and to this day take ongoing educational courses), research, investigate, implement, write, read, etc, etc. all things gut, gut health, and gut healing.

-At the end of the day, even though I didn’t have Proctitis, my gut was still a mess, I was still sick and in misery with my gut, and the true diagnosis would still not be uncovered until 2013.
+At the end of the day, even if I didn’t have Proctitis, my gut was still a mess.
+I was still sick and miserable, and the true diagnosis would still not be uncovered until 2013.

 On the other side of this, I can tell you that I firmly believe this whole time it was SIBO (and only SIBO, maybe something else, but not IBD) all along.
 I have had the classic SIBO symptoms since that awful, horrible bout of illness my freshman year of college.